Rodgers-PAC-Lab/octopilot/README.md

 # Introduction
-This software controls the sound-seeking behavior used in the Rodgers PAC Lab.
-The user runs a GUI on the desktop computer to start the task and monitor progress.
-Each behavior box has four raspberry pis.
-The GUI connects to these pis over a wireless network.
-Generally, the GUI specifies the overall task parameters and logs the experimental results, while the individual pis control the task hardware.
+`octopilot` controls the sound-seeking behavior used in the Rodgers PAC Lab.

+To use this software, `octopilot` must be running on a desktop PC and also on Rasperry Pis on the same wifi network.
+Each physical arena is controlled by four Raspberry Pis, and there can be multiple such arenas on the network.
+For each arena, the desktop PC instantiates an object called a `Dispatcher` which is controlled by either a GUI or a CLI.
+Each Pi instantiates an object called an `Agent` which is controlled by a CLI.
+The `Dispatcher` and `Agent` communicate over the wireless network to control the task for that arena.

+# Structure of the repository
-These are the main scripts that run the task
+These are the files within this repository.
-* gui.py - Runs the GUI on the desktop computer
+* gui/ - Python scripts to run the `Dispatcher` on the desktop PC.
+TODO: Rename this dispatcher, or similar.
-* pi.py - Runs the task on each individual pi
+* pi/ - Python scripts to run the `Agent` on each Pi.
+TODO: rename this agent, or similar.
-* gui/configs - Configuration files specifying the parameters of each box
-* pi/configs/pis - Configuration files for each pi
+* shared/ - Python scripts that are used by both `Dispatcher` and `Agent`
+* tests/ - Python scripts that test individual components
-* pi/configs/tasks - Configuration files for each task
+* configs/ - JSON configuration files
-* pi/pokes, pi/sound - TODO Sukrith what are these files? - These were old toy example scripts that I left in the wrong directory.
-I shifted them to the old directory and made a separate branch that will have them in case we need them
-* pi/*.py - Old pi.py copy that I used for doc before making this branch.
-The one outside the directory in main is more recent.
-Merged some of the changes I made while docing in main
-* old/ - TODO remove this (Done)
-* logs/ - Experimental logs TODO move these out of the repository
+* logs/ - Log files for each session.
+TODO: move these out of the repository

-* pi2/ - chris' version of scripts to run on pi, work in progress
+For further documentation on the files within these directories, see the __init__.py within each directory.

+For further documentation on the config files, see below.

 # Installation
-TODO add more detail here
+`octopilot` must be installed separately on the desktop and on each Pi.

 ## Requirements for GUI

+    conda create --name octopilot
+    conda activate octopilot
-conda create --name paclab_sukrith conda activate paclab_sukrith conda install pyqt pyzmq pyqtgraph numpy pandas ipython pip install pyqt-toast-notification
+    conda install pyqt pyzmq pyqtgraph numpy pandas ipython pip install pyqt-toast-notification

 ## Requirements for Pi

     source ~/.venv/py3/bin/activate
     pip install pyzmq pigpio numpy pandas ipython

+TODO: document jack installation better
 Jack Installation: https://jackclient-python.readthedocs.io/en/0.5.4/installation.html#requirements

+# Running `octopilot`
+On the desktop:

+    conda activate octopilot
+    python3 -m octopilot.gui.start_gui

+The present version will automatically connect to each Pi and start `octopilot` on each Pi.
+Alternatively you can start it on the Pi like this:

+    source ~/.venv/py3/bin/activate
+    python3 -m octopilot.pi.start_cli

-## Documentation for config files (pi/configs/pis/BOXNAME.json)
+# Documentation for config files
-Parameters for each pi in the behavior box
-* identity: The name of the pi (set according to its hostname)
-* gui_ip: The IP address of the computer that runs the GUI
-* poke_port: The network port dedicated to receiving information about pokes
-* config_port: The network port used to send all the task parameters for any saved mouse nosepoke_type (L/R): This parameter is to specify the type of nosepoke sensor.
-  Nosepoke sensors are of two types OPB901L55 and OPB903L55 - 903 has an
-  inverted rising edge/falling edge which means that the functions being called back to on the triggers need to be inverted.
-* nosepoke_id (L/R): The number assigned to the left and right ports of each pi

-## Documentation for pins (pi/configs/pins.json)
-* TODO
+To run an experiment, you must specify the box, mouse, and task.
+In addition, the box specifies the four individual Pis that are connected.

+* The config file for the box named BOXNAME is located in `config/box/BOXNAME.json`.
+Example: the identity of the connected Pis and their orientation.
+* The config file for the mouse named MOUSENAME is located in `config/mouse/MOUSENAME.json`.
+Example: reward duration.
+* The config file for the Pi named PINAME is located in `config/pi/PINAME.json`.
+Example: pin numbers and hardware parameters.
+* The config file for the task named TASKNAME is located in `config/task/TASKNAME.json`.
+Example: the range of possible sounds.

+TODO: move the information in pins.json into the individual pi config files.
+TODO: remove defaults.json